 I am a trial and appellate specialist handling criminal and personal injury cases.
 I graduated from the University of Denver and the University of Colorado Law School with honors including Phi Beta Kappa, Order of the Coif, and Law Review.
 I have successfully argued cases all over the state and in the United States Supreme Court, including such high-profile cases as the United Bank and Kathy Denson murder trial and the Jeffery Truax shooting lawsuit.
-I am the legal analyst for 9 News and KOA, I wrote legal columns for the Rocky Mountain News, and occasionally write for the Denver Post as well as providing legal commentary for the BBC, NBC, Court TV, and innumerable other media outlets.
+I am the legal analyst for 9 News and KOA, I have written legal columns for the Rocky Mountain News, and occasionally wrote for the Denver Post, as well as providing legal commentary for the BBC, NBC, Court TV, and innumerable other media outlets.

 MY PRACTICE AREAS AND EXPERIENCE

 I accept criminal defense cases, both trials and appeals, together with personal injury and wrongful death claims.
 I have extensive trial experience, dating back to 1977, having tried dozens of cases to successful conclusion, and have been involved in appeals work since 1975.
 I have tried cases all over Colorado, with an emphasis on the Front Range, and have enjoyed unmatched success in both my criminal and civil cases, winning all but a handful of my trials and appeals.
 I begin every trial fully prepared and expecting to win, and do everything within my power to ensure that my client comes out on the winning side.

 In my role as a criminal defense attorney at trial, I have successfully tried everything from DUI to First Degree Murder, losing only two homicide trials in my entire career.
 As an appeals lawyer, I have won countless cases and established significant legal precedents in the Colorado Court of Appeals, the Colorado Supreme Court, the Tenth Circuit Court of Appeals, and in the United States Supreme Court.